 The skin on an onion is very thin and slippery.
 If your knife can easily catch and bite into the skin of an onion you’re in good shape.

 What to do when your knife is not sharp?

 Learn how to sharpen your knife here: How To Sharpen Your Kitchen Knife

 You can’t go wrong with a King stone!
-If you want to learn more about sharpening stones, read our article: Whetstone Buying Guide: How To Choose The Right Sharpening Stone in 2019?
+If you want to learn more about sharpening stones, read our article: Whetstone Buying Guide: How To Choose The Right Sharpening Stone?